ponylang/ponylang-website/content/blog/last-week-in-pony-080623.md

 We went over the monthly limit in less than 4 days so, this is definitely not good for us as a project.
 Realistically, we probably have to move to GitHub Actions which is going to cause a decent amount of pain.

 For example, there's no FreeBSD runners with GitHub Actions.
 There's no MacOS Arm runners with GitHub Actions.
 There's no Arm runners in general with GitHub Actions.
 Those are all things that we currently use with CirrusCI.
 We could try keeping those jobs at Cirrus but, then we are in the situation where we can suddenly have things we depend on stop because we are out of free time.
-We could try to keep some of those things running by paying for time with credits but that would probably get expensive quickly and while we have a decent amount of money in the collective, we have it because we intentionally keep expensives low.
+We could try to keep some of those things running by paying for time with credits but that would probably get expensive quickly and while we have a decent amount of money in the collective, we have it because we intentionally keep expenses low.
 Further, because of how CirrusCI works, people could "attack us" by opening lots of jobs on CirrusCI from the ponyc repo and burn through our money.

 We could also try doing self-hosted runners for either GitHub Actions or CirrusCI but that gets us into the systems administration game that no one wants to be in as a volunteer project.